 Psychiatrist Samah Jabr and three US mental health clinicians called on the International Association for Relational Psychoanalysis and Psychotherapy (IARPP) to reconsider its decision to hold its 2019 international meeting in Israel because the state is “perpetrating massive injury to the Palestinian people, through its relentless assault on the minds and bodies of its individuals and its remorseless ambition to annihilate Palestinian history, culture, economy, artifacts, architecture, and community life.”

-Phil Weiss writes: I am proud and grateful to share Cindy’s endorsement of Mondoweiss.
+Phil Weiss writes: Today I pay tribute to Cindy and Craig Corrie and their tireless work for justice—and I am also proud and grateful to share Cindy’s endorsement of our work at Mondoweiss: “Mondoweiss keeps me and our entire activist community updated and invigorated while allowing people around the world to share how they challenge injustice.”
 I hope you’ll join Cindy in donating: your gift today will help release $60,000 in additional challenge funds.

 Assaf Wohl has authored an empty book about Palestinian history, and now he hurls anti-Semitic tropes against New Zealand Jewish activist Justine Sachs, for persuading Lorde to cancel her performance in Israel.
 He calls her a “classic Jewish wimp,” and refers to the Holocaust, when some Jews collaborated with Nazis.

 ‘I am sure we will die young because of this,” a resident of Aida refugee camp in Bethlehem says in a Berkeley Law School study documenting that the Palestinian camp is the most-teargassed place in the world.
 More than half the residents surveyed told researchers they’d experienced three to ten tear gas exposures just in the previous month!